 A recommendation is to check the Carmel Market.
 There you can find a lot of delicious local food, cheap clothes, exotic spices and all kind of junk.
 And on every second corner there are amazing graffities or stencils, small size, middle, up till great team work mirrors.
 The mishmash of architecture and human beings is something you should have seen, and you should as well go there for shopping and having a lunch.
 Jaffa Old Town is worth to visit and quite important if you want to know a bit more about the city, the country and its history, but here you will only find just a few streetart pieces.

 There are some graffiti-congested-areas like the quarter Florentin.
 It´s a house jumble between hipster-thing and work shop real dog, overgrown with heaps of marvelous streetart.
 But these streets are getting as well overgrown by tourist graffiti-tours, some are quite professionally organized, some are cheaply guided.
 Save your money, the prizes for most of the tours we searched for and compared were way too high.
 The advice is to take a walk by yourself, with some time you can easily stroll through the city and explore the streets for graffitis.
 The presented background information by the guides surely isn´t that bad, but it´s just to expensive.
-More direct and better information you can get in the Capzoola store (check below) or have a look in the short-documentaries about graffiti in Tel Aviv (check as well below).
+More direct and better information you can get in the Capzoola Montana Can Store or have a look in the short-documentaries about graffiti in Tel Aviv in the video somewhere below.

 In the short movie „Crossing Lines“ from Conor Harrington about graffiti in Tel Aviv, Bethlehem and Palestine from 2010 you can see an interview with Lalo in the Capzoola shop and some more recordings about local sprayers like KnowHope, Zero Cents oder Wisam Salsaa.